tomjoht/learnapidoc/_docs/the_writing_process/docapis_information_gathering.md

 ## How you see yourself: writer versus journalist {#how_see_yourself}

-Here's where a paradigm shift about the tech writing role would serve you well.
+As you gather information, a paradigm shift about the tech writing role would serve you well.
 Rather than thinking of yourself as a technical _writer_, think of yourself as a technical _journalist_.
 As a journalist, you gather information for your story by interviewing people.
 There are several different groups of people to gather information from:

 * **Engineering** &mdash; the group that coded the feature
-* **Product management** &mdash; the group that oversees feature planning and strategy
+* **Product management** &mdash; the group that oversees the feature's planning and strategy
 * **Partner engineers** &mdash; the group that helps users implement the feature
 * **Quality assurance** &mdash; the group that tests the feature